NanderTGA/woogedownload/README.md

 The name was Catload (short for Catdownload).
 Yeah it was pretty dumb.

 Then, [Hedy](https://github.com/Hedy88) said he wanted to do something with the base HTML.
-So made a repo for this.
+So i made a repo for this.

-[Billy](https://github.com/billygoat891) said he would help.
+[billygoat891](https://github.com/billygoat891) said he would help.

 Then, i made 2 branches, and billy made one.